dl4sits/BreizhCrops/readme.md

 ### Reference

-This work will be published in the proceedings of ISPRS Archives 2020
+This work will be published in the proceedings of ISPRS Archives 2020.
+[Preprint available on ArXiv](https://arxiv.org/abs/1905.11893)
 ```
 @article{breizhcrops2020,
   title={BreizhCrops: A Time Series Dataset for Crop Type Mapping},